oakejp12/personal_site/src/pages/11-25-2021-optionals/VentingJavasOptional.md

 ---
 path: '/blog/11/26/2021/java-optional-venting'
 date: 2021-11-26
-title: Venting about Java's Optional
+title: Venting - Java's Optional
 tags: ['optional', 'programming languages', 'java']
 ---

-After reading Matt's [tip for academic blogging](https://matt.might.net/articles/how-to-blog-as-an-academic/), I decided to hop on tip 4, _Vented steam as post_, and focus my concerns around the design of Java's Optional type and the capacity for misuse from junior/inexperienced Java engineers.
-A quick Google search for `Optional` misuse will render countless results.
+After reading Matt's [tip for academic blogging](https://matt.might.net/articles/how-to-blog-as-an-academic/), I decided to hop on tip 4, _Vented steam as post_, and focus my concerns around the design of Java's _Optional_ type and the capacity for misuse from junior/inexperienced Java engineers.
+A quick Google search for _Optional_ misuse will render countless results.
 What many of these articles miss is an illustration of the common bad practices, so as a visual learner myself, I wanted to show in code what happens when you give a baby a knife.
 These are all examples I've seen used in production and introduced in merge requests by fairly intelligent CS graduates:

 ### 1. Null-checking